aharri123/dsc-phase-2-project-v2-3/README.md

 From testing our assumptions we can see:

+* With no other variables, when sqft_living is at 0, the base house price is -$55164.73
 * Our R-squared value is somewhat low at 49%
-* There is only a slight linear relationship between price and sqft_living
+* There is hardly a linear relationship between price and sqft_living
 * The model residuals do not follow a full normal distribution
 * For our regression plots for sqft_living, we see a cone shape which indicates heteroscedasticity